brianc/node-postgres/README.md

 // instantiate a new client
 // the client will read connection information from
-// the same environment varaibles used by postgres cli tools var client = new pg.Client();
+// the same environment variables used by postgres cli tools var client = new pg.Client();

 // connect to our database